avivasolutionsnl/sitecore-docker/README.md

 # Build
 As Sitecore does not distribute Docker images, the first step is to build the required Docker images.
 For this you need the Sitecore installation files and a Sitecore license file.
-What files to use are set by environment variables (interpreted by docker-compose); download all the packages that are defined by variables in the `.env.` file.
+What files to use are set by environment variables (interpreted by docker-compose); download all the packages that are defined by variables in the `.env` file.

 The xp0 Sitecore topology requires SSL between the services, for this we need self signed certificates for the xConnect and SOLR roles.
-You can generate these by running the './Generate-Certificates.ps1' script.
+You can generate these by running the `./Generate-Certificates.ps1` script.

-Next, modify the .env file and change the build parameters if needed:
+Next, modify the `.env` file and change the build parameters if needed:

 | Field                     | Description                                      |
 | ------------------------- | ------------------------------------------------ |